Rep. of Ireland

-Despite only being seeded in the fourth pot for this qualification, the Republic of Ireland had undoubtedly become a force to reckon with in Europe.
+Despite only being seeded in the fourth pot for the qualification, the Republic of Ireland had undoubtedly become a force to reckon with in Europe.
 The 1988 Euro had proved this, with the Irish only narrowly missing out on the semifinals.

 14.09.1988 N. Ireland 0-0 Rep. of Ireland